 Edgar Krahn Scholarship (Mathematics Competition Scholarship)

-This scholarship aims to provide financial assistance to worthy students studying mathematics at the University of Maryland.
+The Krahn Scholarship aims to provide financial assistance to worthy students studying mathematics at the University of Maryland.
 Recipients are selected by the Department of Mathematics on the basis of performance in the University of Maryland High School Mathematics Competition.
-The amount and duration of the support has varied.

 The Edgar Krahn Scholarship endowment was established in 1983 by Dorothee Krahn, the widow of Edgar Krahn.
 Dorothee Krahn has remained active in the University as a supporter not only of mathematics, but also of the arts.